-In order to understand how to set the attack and release times on a compressor, you need to know how to use the other controls too.
-Most compressors feature controls for threshold, ratio and make-up gain in addition to the attack and release settings.
+To effectively set the attack and release times on a compressor, it’s essential to understand how the other controls work and interact.
+Most compressors include controls for threshold, ratio, and make-up gain, alongside the attack and release settings.
+Each of these plays a critical role in shaping your sound.

 However, there’s no need to get too technical when setting the ratio on a compressor.
 Just remember that high ratios make compression more audible and aggressive, while low ratios are better for subtle compression.
 Use your ears and choose whichever ratio sounds best.